-Inventiva SA, of Daix, France, said it will collaborate on non-invasive biomarkers to identify patients responding to lanifibranor regarding nonalcoholic steatohepatitis (NASH) resolution and fibrosis improvement with Jérôme Boursier, professor of medicine at the Faculty of Medicine of Angers University and a researcher in the area of non-invasive diagnosis of liver lesions in chronic liver diseases.
-The two said they will use a multivariate statistical approach to finding a biomarker signature of lanifibranor in NASH treatment.
-Lanifibranor is a small-molecule PPAR agonist.
+Daix, France-based Inventiva SA reported a collaboration in the field of NASH biomarkers with Jérôme Boursier, professor of medicine at the Faculty of Medicine of Angers University and a scientist in the area of noninvasive diagnosis of liver lesions in chronic liver diseases.
+The objective of the collaboration is to develop one or several biomarkers or a composite biomarker score to identify patients responding to lanifibranor with regards to NASH resolution and fibrosis improvement.
+Boursier and his team will use a multivariate statistical approach to finding a biomarker signature of lanifibranor in NASH treatment.